 Observing the habits and behaviour of common birds can provide us with a great opportunity to find beauty in something that we might take for granted.
 And searching for rarer birds is an exciting and fulfilling way to spend your time – especially if you’re lucky enough to spot one!

 - Stargazing – Like bird watching, oftentimes the most rewarding ways to connect with nature are the simplest.
 In the case of stargazing, all you have to do is look up.

-While birdwatching is a great way to find beauty in the small occurrences around us, stargazing gives us the opportunity to contemplate the vast infinity of the natural world that extends beyond what we know.
+While bird watching is a wonderful way to find beauty in the small occurrences around us, stargazing gives us the opportunity to contemplate the vast infinity of the natural world that extends beyond what we know.

-Stargazing can be also a great way to relieve stress and allow the worries and pressures of everyday life to melt away.
+Stargazing can also relieve stress and allow the worries and pressures of everyday life to melt away.
 Looking up at the expanse of stars and planets can really help to put things into perspective.

 - Go on a camping or hiking holiday – Sometimes, the best way to connect with nature is to leave the hustle and bustle of modern life behind and take off into the wilderness.

 The UK is filled with beautiful areas such as Snowdonia, the Lake District, and the Cairngorms, which are full of sights and scenes perfect for a camping or hiking holiday.
 So why not take some time away and lose yourself in the splendour of the natural world?